-On the other hand, if you need to do a factory reset, it will be easier to do if you have backed up your data and contacts.
+Either way, backing up your data is generally a good idea due to a phone’s vulnerability to falls and whatnot.
+And in the case you download an infected app and need to do a factory reset, it will be easier to do if you have backed up your data and contacts.

-- Don’t click on suspicious links in email or social media and never download suspicious file attachments.
+Don’t click on suspicious links in emails or social media, and never download suspicious file attachments

 If a file or link looks suspicious, then it probably is.
-Remember that some malware spreads automatically – so strange links from your friends and relatives may be a virus trying to get it.
-Don’t check the file or link, but inform the person it came from.
+Remember that some malware spreads automatically – so strange links from your friends and relatives may be a virus trying to get in.
+Don’t open the file or link, and inform the person it came from.

-Common threats can be defeated by regular antivirus apps.
+Regular antivirus apps can defeat common threats.
 They have to be regularly updated, just like any other app.
 Updates for apps and the OS both often include patches for recently-uncovered security issues.

 USB chargers use wires and ports that can be used for data transmission.
 Hackers are fully aware of that, so only use your own charger and be careful with charges in rental cars.
 If you must use a charger you can’t trust, choose the “Only Charging” option on your phone.

 Use a PIN and never leave the phone unattended